New York City Educators Warn School Reopening Plan Is 'Missing Pieces'

 He says it affects his students, too.
 "They're so confused.
 They're texting me now and they're like, when does school start?"

-As of Tuesday, that's a question teachers, students and parents across the city still don't have an answer to.
+As of Tuesday, that's a question to which teachers, students and parents across the city still don't have an answer.